elewites/CryptoApp/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

 ## App Design
+- The app is built as a responsive web app to fit desktop, laptop, and mobile screens.
+- The app has two design modes built in: dark mode and light mode.
+This can be toggled at a button on the top left corner.
+- The [visx](https://airbnb.io/visx/) library was used to make the charts that display crypto currency data.

 ## User Stories
 ### The following user stories helped me organize the development of the app and visualize the end result.